-Logical edits were also used to sort each event into a specific category for the imputations.
-Events with complete expenditures were flagged as potential donors for the predictive mean matching imputations, while events with missing expenditure data were assigned to various recipient categories.
-Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
+Logical edits were used to sort each event into a specific category for the imputations.
+Events with complete expenditures were flagged as potential donors for the predictive mean imputations, while events with missing expenditure data were assigned to various recipient categories based on the extent of their missing charge and expenditure data.
 For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to separate recipient categories.

 The logical edits produced nine recipient categories for events with missing data.
 Eight of the categories were for events with a common pattern of missing data and a primary payer other than Medicaid.
 Medicaid events were imputed separately because persons on Medicaid rarely know the provider's charge for services or the amount paid by the state Medicaid program.
-As a result, the total charge for Medicaid-covered services was imputed and discounted to reflect the amount that a state program would pay for the care.
+As a result, the total charge for Medicaid-covered services was imputed and discounted to reflect the amount that a state program might pay for the care.

-Separate predictive mean matching imputations were used to impute missing data in each of the eight recipient categories.
-The donor pool included "free events" because, in some instances, providers are not paid for their services.
-These events represent charity care, bad debt, provider failure to bill, and third-party payer restrictions on reimbursement in certain circumstances.
+Separate predictive mean imputations were used to impute missing data in each of the eight recipient categories.
+The donor pool included "free events" because in some instances, providers are not paid for their services.
+These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
 If free events were excluded from the donor pool, total expenditures would be over-counted because the distribution of free events among complete events (donors) is not represented among incomplete events (recipients).